Skip to page content

-This page provides information for patients who have sustained a mallet finger injury.
+This page provides information for patients who have a mallet finger injury.

 What is a mallet finger?

-A mallet finger happens when the joint closest to the end of the finger cannot straighten by itself (although you may still be able to push the joint straight with your other hand).
-It is caused by injury to the tendon that straightens the fingertip or a fracture to the bone where the tendon joins.
-If left untreated, it is likely that your joint will remain bent.
+A mallet finger affects the joint closest to the end of the finger.
+Usually, you are unable to straighten your finger tip, unless you push the joint straight with your other hand.
+Mallet finger is caused by an injury to the tendon or a small break to the bone where the tendon attaches.
+If left untreated, it is likely that your joint will stay bent for the rest of your life.

 Treatment